Bryn Mawr Rehab Hospital Services | Prepare for a Stay

 - Leave a forwarding address in the event you are not returning to the address given at the time of your admission.

-One of the goals of rehabilitation therapy is to prescribe proper adaptive equipment.
-This process will begin upon admission so you will have everything you need in time for your discharge.
-Members of your treatment team will evaluate your needs based upon a questionnaire or home visit prior to discharge.
-This will help identify your adaptive equipment needs.
-Your therapist will recommend home modifications and order equipment before you leave the hospital.
+One of the goals of rehab therapy is to prescribe proper adaptive equipment.
+This process will begin upon admission so you’ll have everything you need in time for your discharge.
+Members of the treatment team will evaluate your needs and help identify your adaptive equipment requirements.
+Your therapist may recom